Back to Top

 Determining Your Residency

-To determine your initial residency classification at Colorado State University Pueblo, our Office of Admissions first turns to the information you provided in the Residency Section of your CSU Pueblo Admissions Application.
+To determine your initial residency classification at Colorado State University Pueblo, the Office of Admissions uses the information you provided in the Residency Section of your CSU Pueblo Admissions Application.

-As a note, the residency decision made at one Colorado institution is non-transferable to other Colorado institutions.
-Colorado State University-Pueblo must apply the rules set forth in the residency statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.
+Furthermore, the residency decision made at one Colorado institution is non-transferable to other Colorado institutions.
+Colorado State University Pueblo must apply the rules set forth in the residency statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.

 Changing Your Residency Status